insidert/insidert/src/content/blog/books-i-read.md

 - The courage to be disliked
 - Steve Jobs

-## I recommend
+## My recommendations for all readers

 1. Home Sapiens.
 2. Never split the difference.
 3. How to win friends and influence people.
 4. The power of subconscious mind.
+5. Rich Dad, Poor Dad.
-5. The richest man in Babylon.
+6. The richest man in Babylon.

 ## For business